How did you become interested in millinery?

 Who would you most like to see wearing one of your pieces?

-I would really like to see the continuation of headpieces growing within evening social events – Melbourne’s headpiece and hat wearing is very focused on Melbourne Carnival and I would love to see this expand.
+I would really like to see the continuation of headpieces growing within evening social events – Melbourne’s headpiece and hat wearing is very focused on Melbourne Carnival and I would love to see this continuing to expand.
 It doesn’t have to large pieces, smaller pieces can be just as stunning.
-There are so many innovative milliner’s in Australia looking for opportunities and the experience of having a piece made or putting together a head to toe outfit is someone many women enjoy.
-I think it falls back to a confidence aspect of wearing something different.
-When my Nan sees my sister and I wear a hat or headpiece she comments about how wonderful it is to see us dressed but she then onced followed this with how she was one of the first people to stop wearing hats to church.
+There are so many innovative milliners in Australia looking for opportunities and the experience of having a piece made or putting together a head to toe outfit is someone many women enjoy.
+I think it falls back to a confidence aspect of wearing something different which is such a privileged.
+When my Nan saw my sister and I wear a hat or headpiece she commented about how wonderful it is to see us dressed but she then once followed this with how she was one of the first people to stop wearing hats to church.
 I think this a really interest social aspect of hat wearing and I have heard many examples of similar stories.
-The generation who stop wearing hats is the one that is nostalgic for the next generation to continue – it is a very interesting contradiction
+The generation who stop wearing hats is the one that is nostalgic for the next generation to continue – it is a very interesting contradiction.

 Describe your workroom atmosphere – do you play music, share a table, can you see the floor?